 To help increase your intake of riboflavin, include some dairy products in your daily diet.
 Milk, yogurt, and cheese are all good sources of riboflavin.
 Here are some other examples of foods with riboflavin:

 Riboflavin is rapidly destroyed with exposure to sunlight.
 Therefore, foods containing riboflavin are best stored in a pantry, in bins, and, when perishable, in the refrigerator.

-Sperduto RD, Hu TS, Milton RC, et al. The Linxian cataract studies.
+Sperduto RD, Hu TS, et al. The Linxian cataract studies.
 Two nutrition intervention trials.

 Arch Ophthalmol.
 1993;111(9):1246-1253.

 Vitamin B2.
 EBSCO Natural and Alternative Treatments website.
 Available at: http://www.ebscohost.com/biomedical-libraries/natural-alternative-treatments.
 Updated September 18, 2014.
 Accessed February 11, 2015.